microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     sudo ./InstallSecurityAgent.sh -aui Device -aum SymmetricKey -f /var/certs/key -hn oilwells-iothub-[YOURINIT].azure-devices.net -di oilwells-edge-001 -i
     ```

-    > **Note**: The Device Id is case-sensitive.
+    > **Note**: The Device ID is case-sensitive.
 Be sure you specify the correct device id or the service will not start.

 5. Run the following command to start the security agent: